NESTFUL: A Benchmark for Evaluating LLMs on Nested Sequences of API Calls: Evaluation

-\textbf{Partial and Full Sequence Match} ~ A generated response from the model is a sequence of API calls, with each call consisting of an API name and its argument-value pairs.
-We use the \textbf{\textit{Partial Sequence Matching}} metric to determine how many predicted APIs (with its argument-value pairs) in a sequence match with the Gold API sequence.
-In contrast, the \textbf{\textit{Full Sequence Matching}} metric evaluates whether the model predicts the exact full sequence of APIs, including both the API names and their argument-value pairs, when compared to the Gold API sequence.
-This metric checks whether the predicted API sequence is an exact match with the gold or not.
-In both cases, we calculate the scores for each data instance and then compute the statistical mean across the entire dataset as the final score.
+LLM model response is a sequence of API calls, with each call consisting of an API name and its argument-value pairs.
+We use the \textbf{\textit{Partial Sequence Matching}} metric to determine how many predicted APIs (with their argument-value pairs) in a sequence match with the gold API sequence.
+In contrast, the \textbf{\textit{Full Sequence Matching}} metric evaluates whether the model predicts the exact full sequence of APIs, including both the API names and their argument-value pairs, when compared to the gold API sequence.
+In both cases, we calculate the scores for each sample and then compute the statistical mean across the entire dataset as the final score.
+We also use is the \textbf{\textit{Win Rate}}, which measures if all the predicted APIs by the model are valid and when \textit{executed} lead to the gold answer.
+Unlike the \textit{F1} and \textit{Accuracy} measures, which assess the alignment of predictions with the gold API sequence, the \textit{Win Rate} focuses on the final gold answer.
+A win is recorded if the predicted answer matches the gold answer.